 College Honors Veterans

-Wake Tech President Dr. Scott Ralls recognized students, staff, and community members who serve or have served in the United States military.
+Wake Tech President Dr. Scott Ralls recognized students, staff and community members who serve or have served in the military.

-Wake Tech is proud to be a Military Friendly® Gold Award institution, a designation earned for services and programs the college offers veterans and their family members pursuing education, training, and professional development: accelerated training programs, assistance with VA benefits and financial aid, and options for translating military experience into workplace credentials.
+Wake Tech is proud to be a Military Friendly® Gold Award institution, a designation earned for services and programs the college offers veterans and their family members pursuing education, training and professional development: accelerated training programs, assistance with GI Bill® Education Benefits and financial aid and options for translating military experience into workplace credentials.
 More than 900 veterans are currently enrolled at Wake Tech.